 See the information below about MIT study abroad programs.
 Apply to an MIT study abroad program through the Terra Dotta application system.
 For more information, email firstname.lastname@example.org.

 MIT students can use their financial aid and get academic credit for some non-MIT study abroad programs as well.
 To learn about non-credit internships, research, and service opportunities abroad visit other MIT offices.

 MIT has two exchange programs with Imperial College London, a Summer Research Exchange and a Semester/Year Academic Exchange.

 In addition to managing the study abroad programs above, MISTI assists MIT departments with departmental exchange programs.

 Spend fall or spring semester in Spain studying in your major at the Universidad Carlos III de Madrid (UC3M).
 Financial aid can be applied and you can earn academic credit.
 Some participants also set up internships.

 Take an MIT course abroad over January's Independent Activities Period.
 Scholarships are available.

 When to Study Abroad

 Interested in studying abroad fall semester of sophomore year?
-Complete the GEO application process in your first year by the deadline (programs have variable deadlines).
-The GEO approval process for fall sophomores includes advisor approval and a letter of recommendation.
-GEO approval to study abroad will be contingent on review of first year spring grades.
+Complete the MISTI application process in your first year by the deadline (programs have variable deadlines).
+The MISTI approval process for fall sophomores includes advisor approval and a letter of recommendation.
+MISTI approval to study abroad will be contingent on review of first year spring grades.